prasannavl/icomponent/packages/icomponent/README.md

 This provides the advantage of being lazy, and having the flexibility to act both ways.

-- **Uncaught TypeError: Class constructor IComponent cannot be invoked without 'new'**
+- **Uncaught TypeError: Class constructor Component cannot be invoked without 'new'**

 This can happen with bundlers like `parcel`.
 This basically means parcel is configured incorrectly and an ES5 class is extending an ES6 class.
 Try adding `"browserslist: 'last 2 Chrome versions'` (which supports ES6 classes natively) to your `package.json` and check.
 If that works, that confirms the issue.